Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

-Nevertheless, we can see that at the end of the lockdown period, in many cases the virus is not exterminated and the epidemic may even restart.
-This is particularly well illustrated by \Cref{fig:IContratSIR}, representing $500$ trajectories of $I$, obtained with the optimal control.
+\textbf{The epidemic is at best contained, and at worst delayed.} Compared to the benchmark case, we observe in \Cref{fig:optISIR} that the optimal lockdown policy prevents the epidemic peak by maintaining low levels of infection during the lockdown period.
+Therefore, the government has more time to prepare for a possible infection peak after the lockdown, specifically to increase hospital capacity and provide safety equipment (surgical masks, hydro-alcoholic gel, respirators...).
+The government can also use this time to fund the development of tests to detect the virus, as well as the research on a vaccine or a remedy for the related disease.
+However, we can see that at the end of the lockdown period, in many cases the virus is not exterminated and the epidemic may even restart.
+This is also illustrated by \Cref{fig:IContratSIR}, representing the dispersion of $500$ trajectories of $I$, obtained with the optimal control.
 Such a phenomenon can be understood as follows: the lockdown slows down the epidemic, so that a very small proportion of the population has been infected and is therefore immune.
-We thus cannot thus rely on herd immunity, which is reached if at least 50\% of the population has been contaminated, to prevent a resurgence of the epidemic.
-Consequently, this lockdown policy is a powerful leverage to control an epidemic, but this tool needs to be supplemented by alternative policies, such as those mentioned above, in order to be fully effective.
-If the time saved through lockdown is not exploited, it will have no impact on the final consequences of the epidemic, measured by the economic and social cost associated with the total number of people infected and deceased during the total duration of the epidemic.
+We thus cannot rely on herd immunity, which is reached here if at least 50\% of the population has been contaminated, to prevent a resurgence of the epidemic.
+Consequently, this lockdown policy is a powerful leverage to delay an epidemic, but this tool needs to be supplemented by alternative policies.
+If the time saved through lockdown is not exploited, it will have no impact on the final consequences of the epidemic.